cscart/docs/user_guide/look_and_feel/changing_attributes/edit_meta_tags.rst

 In CS-Cart the meta data structure can be described as a three-level hierarchy:

-* **Layouts: Location: Default**—The general level.
+* **Layouts: Location: Default**—The default layout level.
 Here, the meta data for all standard pages is stored.

-* **Layouts: Location: Current**—The medium level.
+* **Layouts: Location: Current**—The separate layout level.
 Here, the meta data for specific layouts is stored.

-* **Manage Object Page**—The special level.
+* **Manage Object Page**—The separate page level.
 Here, the meta data for specific objects or pages is stored, for example, separate category and product pages.

 =======================================
 Changing the Standard CS-Cart Meta Data